matrix-org/matrix-react-sdk/README.md

     .mx_RoomTile {} in RoomList.css - only RoomTile.css is allowed to define its
     own CSS.
 Instead, say .mx_RoomList .mx_RoomTile {} to scope the override only to the context of RoomList views.
-N.B. overrides should be relatively rare as in general CSS inheritence should be enough.
+N.B. overrides should be relatively rare as in general CSS inheritance should be enough.

   * Components should render only within the bounding box of their outermost DOM element.
 Page-absolute positioning and negative CSS margins and similar are